 CONCERTS

-Thu 26th Jan at 7 pm • Mischievous visionaries
+Thu 30th Jan at 7 pm • Escapades – The Secular Music of Palestrina

 6.15 pm – Meet the artist and free coffee at St. Pauls parish hall